 This playlist includes NNEDLearn Digital Stories, which share NNEDLearn 2020 teams’ preparation, learning, and implementation journey through the NNEDLearn model.
 Videos on the playlist include stories from PLAAY, Project Venture, and Achieving Whole Health training tracks.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) invited National Network to Eliminate Disparities in Behavioral Health (NNED) members to participate in its eleventh annual training opportunity for community-based organizations, NNEDLearn 2021.
 The goal of NNEDLearn is to develop members’ skills in evidence-supported and culturally appropriate mental illness and substance use prevention and treatment practices and to support practice implementation.
 This training model includes two introductory webinars, a 3-

-NNEDLearn 2019 will offer five training tracks:
+NNEDLearn 2021 offers five training tracks: